mikehadlow/gtr-cof/README.md

 5. Browse to http://localhost:10001/
 6. Edit the src/*.ts, index.html and gtr-cof.css files.
 8. Commit, push to GitHub and create a pull request :)

+## Developing with your browser

+[Open in Gitpod](https://gitpod.io#https://github.com/mikehadlow/gtr-cof) - launches a cloud container, install dependencies, start a dev server and opens it in a VS-code like browser IDE.